-2. Install glass shelves.
 This is an easy job.
 As you can see, I mounted bronze-colored, scrolled shelf-supports to the window frame, using standard wood screws.
+(Shelf supports are available at any hardware store.)
 Line the supports up with the latch ledge, and then mount more supports equal distance above and below the ledge.
 This will take you all of 5 minutes if you have an electric drill.

 Set the glass shelves on their supports.
 I used 1/2-inch thick shelves, which were acquired from a glass cutting shop.
 They were acquired for a song, too, because I asked the shop to use “salvage” glass.
 The shelves are 8 inches wide, and perfectly suited for plants in 4- or 5-inch pots.
 These small pots are what African violets and wax begonias usually prefer.

-3. Arrange lengths of wire.
 With the broad sill and shelves in place, the final step is to string wire along the window frame.
-I’ll explain why in a moment.
+I’ll explain why in just a moment.
 To secure the wire, hammer 2-inch staples (available at any hardware store) along the top and half-way up the sides of the frame.

 Now set two pots of vines on each end of the top shelf.
 I used philodendron for the window above, and grape ivy in another, similar garden.
 As the vines grow, they will climb (with a little assistance from you) up the sides of the window, and join together at the top.
 This will produce a leafy-green frame for the living portrait within.